Fujifilm X-T20 vs Nikon D5600

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Fujifilm X-T20 and Nikon D5600 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-Both the X-T20 and the D5600 are recent models that are part of the current product line-up.
-The D5600 replaced the earlier Nikon D5500, while the X-T20 followed on from the Fujifilm X-T10.
+The D5600 is a recent model that features in the current product line-up of Nikon.
+In contrast, the X-T20 has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the X-T20 was succeeded by the Fujifilm X-T100.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Nikon websites.

 So what is the bottom line?
 Is there a clear favorite between the Fujifilm X-T20 and the Nikon D5600?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.